Annual Funding Process

 Call for Applications

-Once the announcement regarding the Request for Research Proposals is made, interested parties can download the official Grant Application from the Association’s website.
-The application outlines the requirements for submitting a request for funding, including required content and submission deadlines.
-The application does include a listing of current areas of interest within the field of histiocytic disorders; however, any and all projects that focus on these rare diseases are encouraged and welcomed.
+Once the announcement regarding the Request for Research Proposals is made, interested parties should read the 2014 Research Grant Guidelines and Terms & Conditions before beginning the request for funding process.
+To apply for a grant, applicants must create a username and password specifically for the grants area of the Association's website.
+Applicants should keep this log-in information in a secure place as it will be required to access the application page in the future.
+The application includes a listing of current areas of interest within the field of histiocytic disorders; however, any and all projects that focus on these rare diseases are encouraged and welcomed.
 While applications may vary in length, scope and topic, all must include the following information:

 - Applicant Data – the contact information and institutional affiliation(s) for the primary investigator and any secondary investigators